climatenlpcommunity/.github/profile/README.md

 We are convened by folks at [Climate Policy Radar](https://climatepolicyradar.org) and [Climate+Tech](https://climateandtech.com/)

-For more info, see our [main repo](https://github.com/climatenlpcommunity/climatenlpcommunity).
+For more information see our [main repo](https://github.com/climatenlpcommunity/climatenlpcommunity).